mavisjheng/how-to-react/04/README.md

 ### Actions

-An action sends data from your application to the Redux store.
-An action is conventionally an object with two properties: **type and optional payload**.
+An action sends data from application to the Redux store, it's conventionally an object with two properties: **type and payload**(optional).

 - The type is generally an uppercase string (assigned to a constant, referred to as **action type**) that describes the action.
-- The payload in a Redux action is not mandatory.
+- The payload is not mandatory, you can define actions that have only an action type.
 It is additional data that may be passed, can be anything from a string to an object.
-You can define actions that have only an action type.

 ```js
 // actio type